(CNN) -- Here is a look at the life of the first female justice on the United States Supreme Court, Sandra Day O'Connor.

 2000 - Votes with the majority in a 5-4 decision that struck down state laws banning the medical procedure that critics call "partial-birth" abortion.
 Stenberg v.
 Carhart

-December, 2000 - Votes in the majority to end the recount in Florida which leads the way to George W. Bush becoming President over Al Gore.
-O'Connor and Anthony M. Kennedy are the only two justices that did not write either a concurring or dissenting opinion in that case.
+December 2000 - Votes in the majority to end the recount in Florida which leads the way to George W. Bush becoming president over Al Gore.
+O'Connor and Anthony M. Kennedy are the only two justices who do not attach their names to either a concurring or dissenting opinion in that case.
 Bush v.
 Gore

 January 31, 2006 - Retires from the Supreme Court.

-2008 - Develops the website, OurCourts which later becomes iCivics, which is a free interactive web-based program for middle school students on the U.S. court system.
+2008 - Develops the website, OurCourts which later becomes iCivics in 2009, a free interactive web-based program for middle school students on the U.S. court system.
 It allows students to investigate and argue actual cases and to participate in realistic government simulations.